garzy/JuiceFX/README.md

 afterburner.fx
 ==============

+**note: this is a fork or original project to add Google Guice DI**

 The opinionated just-enough MVP framework (2.5 classes) for JavaFX

 Afterburner is a "Just-Enough-Framework" extracted from [airhacks-control](https://github.com/AdamBien/airhacks-control) and used in [airpad](https://github.com/AdamBien/airpad), [lightfish](https://github.com/AdamBien/lightfish) and [floyd](https://github.com/AdamBien/floyd) applications.